 I always scoffed at the low click-through rates on banner ads.
 Things are changing.
 Online display advertising is more than clicks.

-I completed my thesis on the evolution of online advertising in "Evolving Further Toward Targeted Display Advertising."
-Our journey ended with Homo Optimizapien, "Optimization Man."
-Homo Optimizapien has achieved a place where display advertising, or banner ads, deliver search-like returns, only with wider reach than search can deliver.
+I completed my thesis on the evolution of online advertising in “Evolving Further Toward Targeted Display Advertising.”
+Our journey ended with Homo Optimizapien, “Optimization Man.”
+Homo Optimizapien has achieved a place where online display advertising, or banner ads, deliver search-like returns, only with wider reach than search can deliver.

-Display is more than clicks
+Online Display Advertising is more than clicks

 Through my work with my clients, it has become apparent that display advertising can influence purchases even if it doesn’t generate clicks.
 I was fortunate to have seen this first hand when working with Apogee Search.
 Apogee had recommended that one of my clients use a portion of their paid search budget on the “content” networks, meaning that my client’s ads would appear on other Web sites.
 You’ve seen the “Ads by Google” blocks.
 I was skeptical.